AmpersandTarski/documentation/prototypes/extensions/execengine.md

+Before studying this chapter, make sure you know how to predict violations.
+You need to understand how Ampersand computes violations, given a certain population.
 # Automated rules
+Did you ever wonder how you can make your computer prevent rules from being violated?
+For that purpose, you must specify what your prototype will do the moment it signals a violation.
-This chapter tells you how to specify automated manipulations for populations by prototypes that Ampersand generates (and as a side-effect, you can do all sorts of other neat things).
+This chapter tells you how.
+As a bonus, you can make your prototype perform all sorts of neat things, even sending e-mails or SMS-messages...

 In essence, an Ampersand-prototype is a database application that helps its users to keep rules satisfied.
-Keeping one rule satisfied happens in one of the following ways:
+Keeping a rule satisfied happens in one of the following ways:
-1. The rule is imposed by the system.
+1. Your prototype imposes a rule.
 Violations are not tolerated.
-Any change you make to the data that violates the rule is not accepted by the system, making sure that the rule will never be violated.
+The prototype does not accept any change of data that violates the rule.
+As a result, the rule remains satisfied all the time.
 Such rules are called *invariants*.
-2. Each violation of the rule is signaled to a role.
-That signal does not go away until the violation has been corrected.
-Such rules are called *process rules*.
+2. Your prototype signals each violation to a designated role.
+The signal does not go away until the user has eliminated the violation.
+The rule is called *process rule* because it prompts users to do some work.
 Notice that a violation of a process rule may persist.
 That is because it is meant to be resolved by persons rather than a computer.
-3. Each violation of a rule is restored by a robot, which we call the Exec-Engine.
+3. Your prototype restores a violation the moment it occurs.
+It does so by means of a built-in robot, which we call the Exec-Engine.
 Such rules are called *automated*.
 4. The rule cannot be violated because of the way Ampersand is built.
 These rules are called *laws*.
 No effort is needed to maintain them, because they are always true.

-This chapter is about automated rules.
-The Exec-Engine is meant to restore violations of automated rules.
+This chapter is about the third category: automated rules.
+The idea is to prevent violations by acting in time, to satisfy the violated rule.
 This is nice for your users, who have no concern with those violations.
-As an extra, the Exec-Engine creates an opportunity to make prototypes call other programs, e.g. to send e-mails or SMS-messages.

 This chapter introduces automated rules by example.
 We will first create a rule, which a user must keep satisfied.
 We will then automate that process by adding instructions for the Exec-Engine.